Palm Oil FAQs

 What is the Roundtable on Sustainable Palm Oil?

-Founded in 2004, the Roundtable on Sustainable Palm Oil (RSPO) is a non-profit bringing together all stakeholders of the palm oil industry: oil palm producers, processors or traders, consumer goods manufacturers, retailers, banks and investors, and environmental and social non-governmental organizations.
+Founded in 2004, the Roundtable on Sustainable Palm Oil (RSPO) is a non-profit bringing together all stakeholders of the palm oil industry: oil palm producers, processors or traders, consumer goods manufacturers, retailers, banks and investors, and environmental and social non-governmental organisations.
 The RSPO has developed a set of environmental and social criteria which companies must comply with in order to produce Certified Sustainable Palm Oil (CSPO).
-When they are properly applied, these criteria can help to minimize the negative impact of palm oil cultivation on the environment and communities in palm oil producing countries.
+When they are properly applied, these criteria can help to minimise the negative impact of palm oil cultivation on the environment and communities in palm oil producing countries.
 The RSPO has more than 5,000 members worldwide who are committed to produce, source, and / or use sustainable palm oil certified as sustainable under the RSPO standards.